nhatcher/Sturgeon/R/step01/README.rst

 ``python step01.py``

 Should work in all systems.
+Ask me if you need to compile and run the cpp program.

 BENCHMARKS
 ==========